18 Humane Ways To Keep chicken-Proof Your Garden (with & Without Fencing)

 5. Make A Chicken Garden

 A great way to keep the chickens out of YOUR garden is to build them their own garden.
 Plant henbit and other herbs that chickens like.
-To get other ideas on what to plant in your chicken garden, check out this article on herbs for chickens.

 But, don’t just grow food.
 Create a 5-star chicken oasis complete with must-have chicken amenities like water, shade, and several dust baths.
 Soon your chickens will never want to go to your garden again.